-This study employed a qualitative research design to comprehensively generate rich, nuanced insights into the intricate relationship between language and branding, shedding more light on how brand identities influence consumer perceptions through language (Flick, 2018).
-A qualitative approach is particularly suitable for this research as it allows for an in-depth understanding of how language influences brand perception, consumer behavior, and brand identity (Siame & Banda, 2021).
+This study employed a qualitative research design. that emphasize the identification and interpret.
+Flick [18] opines that qualitative research comprehensively themes within a given qualitative data set.
+The forgenerates rich, nuanced insights into the intricate relationship between language and branding, shedding more light ity and appeal, cultural relevance, and authenticity.

+on how brand identities influence consumer perceptions through language.
+Siame & Banda [19] show that a qualitative approach is particularly suitable for a research of this magnitude as it allows for an in-depth understanding of how language influences brand perception, consumer behavior, and brand identity.

-A purposive sampling technique was used to ensure that participants have relevant experience and experience and insights regarding language and branding (Siame, 2019).
-Participants included a diverse sample of 8 consumers aged 18-45 from different Marketing professionals who have experience in brand communication and linguistics or language experts to provide insights on language mechanisms and effects.
+As pointed out by Siame ^[20], a purposive sampling technique was used to ensure that participants have relevant experience and insights regarding language and branding.
+Participants included a diverse sample of 8 consumers aged 18-45 and different marketing professionals who have experience in brand communication and linguistics or language experts to provide insights on language mechanisms and effects.
 Four (4) participants were females and the other four (4) were males.

 Data were collected through Focus Group Discussions of eight (8) participants involving diverse consumers to explore collective perceptions of brand language.
 Pseudonyms A and B were adopted for the two Focus Groups to observe the anonymity and confidentiality of the research participants.
 The discussions enabled participants to reflect on and challenge each other's views, leading to richer insights.
-Focus Group Discussions covered topics such as emotional response to language, brand loyalty influenced by language, and the impact of cultural reference in branding.
+Focus Group Discussions covered topics such as emotional response to language, brand loyalty influenced by language, and the impact of cultural references in branding.
 The discussion was conducted with marketing professionals and linguists to delve into their perceptions regarding the language used in branding.

-Data collection for this study went hand in hand with data analysis (Mutch, 2005).
+Using Mutch's ^[21] assertion, data collection for this study went hand in hand with data analysis.
 Content analysis of existing branding materials such as advertisements, social media content, and brand stories was used to evaluate how language is strategically employed in branding.
 The collected data provided concrete examples or situations regarding the role of language in branding.

-Qualitative data were thematically analyzed by identifying common themes and patterns related to the impact of language on branding (Siame & Banda, 2024a-c).
-According to Nowell et al. (2017), thematic analysis is among the widely used qualitative analytic methods that emphasize the identification and interpretation of themes within s given qualitative data.
-The following emerged as key themes; emotional connection, memorability and appeal, cultural relevance, and authenticity.
+Qualitative data were thematically analyzed by identifying common themes and patterns related to the impact of language on branding which is in line with Siame & Banda [22-24].
+According to Nowell et al. [25], thematic analysis is among the widely used qualitative analytic methods that emphasize the identification and interpretation of themes within a given qualitative data set.
+The following emerged as key themes: emotional connection, memorability and appeal, cultural relevance, and authenticity.